 For the Earth to provide for us all, we must reduce our impact as a species – and those of us who are wealthy now must reduce it drastically as soon as we can.
 There are many ways in which we can and must do that but the single most effective and immediate way of reducing our consumption and our impact is to reduce the number of consumers by having smaller families.
 Each person born has an impact over their entire lifespan and if they have children themselves, that impact is magnified.
 Fewer people being born eases the pressure on our planet, reducing our emissions and pollution, conserving our resources and bringing us back into balance with the natural world.

 Justice for all

 A more just system depends on better distribution of what we have.
 But right now, families, communities and whole nations can be trapped in a cycle of deprivation by the need to sustain large numbers of children.
 Reducing the number of children being born offers a path out of poverty.

 In the poorest countries, high birth rates make mothers and children more likely to die, place a strain on health and education programmes and prevent women from entering the workforce and achieving economic independence.
 Water sources and land can be depleted and degraded by the demands of supplying the local population and there are too few jobs to go round.

-Empowering people to determine the size of their families helps to break the cycle of deprivation and powerlessness.
+Empowering people to determine the size of their families helps to break the cycle of deprivation and poverty.
 Time and again since modern contraception has been available, the economic development of nations follows a reduction in birth rates, while increasing wealth brings them down still further.

 Achieving the vision

 Ending population growth and, in many countries, reversing it is a vital part of ensuring global justice and a healthy environment that can sustain us all.
 We already have the power to achieve those goals – by reducing the size of our families.